Experience

 Here are a few of the places I've worked and some of the things I've done.

-This is where I currently work.
-So far, I've lead a major overhaul of the Greenplaces application.
+While working as a Senior Software Engineer at Greenplaces, I lead a major overhaul of the application.
 The project was a huge undertaking, handling redesigning the UI, building out a new component library, refactoring and consolidating large portions of the backend, and implementing their first automated testing program to keep it all dependable and easy to maintain.
-During this whole process I've administered standards across the team, assumed the management of the release process, and have even reduced cycle time by more than 40%!
+During this whole process I administered standards across the team, assumed the management of the release process, and even reduced cycle time by more than 40%!

 When I was at Kickfin, I headed up the frontend development of their latest (at the time) product, taking it from it's inception through to launch and beyond.
 I also lead development of lots of different features both for their internal tools used to manage the business, and for their external clients.
 So I got to experience solving problems for different kinds of users, which I really enjoyed!